egorelik93/PLBlog/NewLang.md

 the lifetime of `sink` then becomes constrained to the `v` borrowed in the `defer`, the latter then remaining borrowed until `sink` is consumed.

 A DStream has some use in representing a list abstract while only using only a smaller buffer, but we can more or less achieve the same effect with a more traditional Stream/Iter interface by replacing `Defer` with `FnOnce`.
 The interesting part of DStream specifically is that it looks like an Event Stream, running a continuation as soon as a value is available.
 This is not enought to "implement" an Event Stream; the "events" here are just function calls with a statically-ordered control flow, not a true dynamic event system.
-However, an Event Stream could be presented as a `DStream` interface.
+However, an Event Stream could be presented as a `DStream` interface by telling the underlying event handler to "feed" a `DSink`.

 ## [Skipping a bit]